dynaconf/dynaconf/docs/guides/django.md

 Dynaconf extensions for Django works by patching the `settings.py` file with dynaconf loading hooks, the change is done on a single file and then in your whole project every time you call `django.conf.settings` you will have access to `dynaconf` attributes and methods.

-Ensure dynaconf is installed on your env `pip install dynaconf`
+Ensure dynaconf is installed on your env `pip install dynaconf[yaml]`

 ## Initialize the extension